neokii/op4/README.md

 `python selfdrive/debug/dump.py <category>`
 replace <category> with any one of these: `health carState carControl controlsState carParams sendcan can`

-**This is based on xx979xx & Neokii's & crwusiz's fork and is tuned best for Genesis G70, Kia Stinger, and works on others..
+**This is based on xx979xx & Neokii's & crwusiz's fork and is tuned best 2.0L Kia Stinger, and works on others...
 Please submit a tune to our discord if you find a better one.**

 **Software Sources!**
 ----------------------------